TiGr® titanium locks were certified for bicycle security by the ART® Foundation of the Netherlands in 2012.

 Bolt Cutter attack comparing TiGr® Bow sample to hardened steel u-lock shackle:

-The videos on this page show the bolt cutters used when designing/testing the titanium shackle in 2011.
+The videos on this page show the tools used when designing/testing the titanium shackle in 2011.

-Independent laboratory testing done in 2012 confirmed that the 1.25 inch wide titanium shackle meets/exceeds bolt cutter test criteria for bicycle security.
+Independent laboratory testing done in 2012 confirmed that the 1.25 inch wide titanium shackle meets/exceeds bolt cutter and hacksaw test criteria for bicycle security.

-TiGr® locks are appropriate for longer stops in low/moderate risk situations, for shorter stops where risk is higher, and not appropriate for long stops where risk is very high.
+Since 2011, TiGr® titanium locks have proven to be appropriate for longer stops in low/moderate risk situations and shorter stops where risk is higher.

-Please RememberAll locks reduce the risk of theft, but no lock can eliminate the risk.
+Please RememberLocks can reduce the risk of theft, but no lock alone can not eliminate the risk.

 Some things to consider:

-- Know where the high risk areas are and avoid them.
+- Know where the high risk areas are and avoid parking your bike there.

 - Lock to a secure fixture.